About

 Dr Katherine Watson is a highly respected Forensic and Child & Adolescent Psychiatrist with a distinguished career spanning clinical practice, academia, and medicolegal work.

-Dr Watson has acted in senior clinical appointments across public mental health services, and has current employment in the public sector with Forensic Child and Youth Mental Health Service.
+Dr Watson has acted in senior clinical appointments across public mental health services, and has current employment in the public sector.
 She has worked extensively with children, adolescents, and families presenting with complex psychiatric, developmental, and trauma-related conditions.
 Her practice is informed by a deep understanding of neurodevelopment, attachment, risk assessment, and the impact of adverse experiences across the lifespan.

 In addition to clinical work, Dr Watson has a strong academic and teaching background, and is a actively involved in the specialist training of psychiatry registrars and medical students through her role as Senior Lecturer for the University of Queensland.
 Her academic contributions include peer-reviewed publications, conference presentations, and ongoing engagement with contemporary psychiatric research.

 Dr Watson has experience providing independent medico-legal assessments for courts, tribunals, and legal practitioners.
 This includes matters relating to criminal responsibility, fitness to plead, capacity and risk assessment.
-She is also available for civil forensic matters, including Independent Medical Examinations in Queensland, New South Wales and Victoria, as well as assessment of psychiatric impairment.
+She is also available for civil forensic matters, including Independent Medical Examinations in Queensland and New South Wales, as well as assessment of psychiatric impairment.
 Reports are known for being thorough, objective, clearly reasoned, and defensible.

 Above all, Dr Watson approaches every assessment with professional integrity, clinical rigor, warmth, compassion and respect for the individual, ensuring opinions are grounded in evidence, ethical practice, and a nuanced understanding of each case’s legal and psychosocial context.